 The advertisements sound a little something like this:

 “Bad credit or no credit?
 No problem.
-Apply for a personal loan with us and receive funding fast.”
+Apply for a loan with us and receive funding fast.”

-- 3 Alternatives to No Credit Check Personal Loans
+How No Credit Check Loans Work

-Like traditional installment loans, no credit check personal loans allow consumers to access larger sums of cash and make payments over time.
+Like traditional installment loans, no credit check loans allow consumers to access larger sums of cash and make payments over time.

-Although a credit check is not required, the borrower will only need to provide proof of income and banking information for consideration.
+Although a hard credit check is not required, the borrower will only need to provide proof of income and banking information for consideration.
 Upon approval, funds are usually disbursed within one business day.

 Why You Might Want to Steer Clear